zhihil/Lessons/S18/Projects/Portfolio-Resume/Lesson-2/README.md

 # Meet-Up #2 Agenda:

-**Objective**: wrap up on HTML, CSS, and JS, then take a first-look at Bootstrap and maybe jQuery
+**Objective**: wrap up on HTML, CSS, and JS, then take a first-look at Bootstrap

 ## 1. HTML
 - [x] *element vs attribute